 It really depends which state you live in.
 The Queensland Government covers emergency services for its residents Australia-wide, while Tasmanian residents can only get cover within their state.

 Even exempt residents may not be covered outside of their home state, so if you’re travelling interstate, it’s best to check with your state ambulance service, Concession Card provider or health insurer as to whether you’ll be covered or not.

 We’ve got a bit more detail on this in the Which states offer free ambulance cover section.

 What are the different types of ambulance cover?

 You have two options:

-Because different states have different rules around ambulance fees, it's worth having a chat with one of our advisors to help you find the right cover, at the best price available.
+Because different states have different rules around ambulance fees, it’s worth having a chat with one of our experts to help you find the right cover, at the best price available.